Wooden Computer Monitor

 After taking the dimensions of the screen and boards, I designed the monitor in SolidWorks.
 Thankfully, I was able to find the controller board's STEP file online and import it.
 The electronics sit behind the screen with an overhang to allow easy access to the control buttons.

-I used a jigsaw to cut the board, and I mated the parts with wood glue and nails.
-The nails held the assembly together while the wood glue dried to form a long-term bond.
+I used a jigsaw to cut the board, and I secured the parts with wood glue and nails.
+Below is a picture of the finished product in action.